-Journal Reflections (15 %): You will complete eight reflection journal entries throughout the term, one before and after each of the four class units.
-In the first entry, you will reflect on the main question organizing the class content for that unit and provide a personal answer to the question before we cover the material in class.
-This entry can be up to a few sentences in length depending on your knowledge of the topic.
-At the end of each unit, you will read a science fiction short story from the lists included in the Journal Reflection assignments.
-You will write a second journal entry evaluating the plausibility of the story taking into consideration the boundary between real science and science fiction and what you learned in class.
+Journal Reflections (10 %): You will complete reflection journal entries throughout the term.
+Some of them will be in class.
+In these assignments you will evaluate the plausibility of science fiction works presented in class taking into consideration the boundary between real science and science fiction and what you learned in class.
 You will need to place yourself in the story and reflect on the lessons about yourself and humanity that can be learned from the imaginary scenarios presented and discuss how scientific knowledge and cultural norms shape our views.
-This second entry should be around 400-600 words.
+Journal entries should be around 400-600 words.

-Panel Discussions (20 %): You will select one of the following topics to lead (International ethics of human genetic manipulation, Global Environmental Policies, Ethics of space exploration and colonization, Ethics and Astrobiology) and participate in a panel discussion.
-These four topics are at the center of each of the four units covered in this course.
+Panel Discussions (20 %): You will select one of the following topics to lead (International ethics of human genetic manipulation, Global Environmental Policies and Ethics of space exploration and colonization) and participate in a panel discussion.
+These topics are at the center of the first three units covered in this course.

 A panel discussion is a discussion of a subject of public interest by a group of persons forming a panel before an audience.
 You and your partners will present the views and regulations of the topic in different regions of the world and examine the cultural, economic, geographic, historical, political, and/or social experiences that influence the different approaches as well as global policies in response to the topic.
 After delivering the presentation, the class will submit questions, and the panel members will answer the questions.
 The panel will reconvene after the discussion and formulate new global policies for the topic taking into consideration the questions and ideas of other students in the class.